View from the top verandah of the Belfry - In front of room 10

 The Belfry has a wonderful, leafy yoga space for all guests to use during their stay.

-We have just added a wonderful ihealth (now @foundspace) infrared sauna
+We have a wonderful ihealth (now @foundspace) infrared sauna

 to the belfry yoga studio.
-Sessions are $20 for 45 minutes.
+Sessions are $20 for 45 minutes for all guests.

 Benefits of far infrared sauna